Frequently Asked Questions About Direct Primary Care

 How do I join Pure Family Medicine?

-- Click here for all the details, or just go directly to our member sign up page and fill out the information to get started.
-From there we will contact you to schedule an appointment.
+- Click here to learn how to sign up.
 You are always welcome to call us or request a meet and greet at the bottom of this page if you are still not sure about joining.

 What is not covered with membership in Pure Family Medicine?